Aki no Arashi

-meaning Autumn Storm (秋の嵐, Aki no Arashi) was a Japanese organization advocating the abolition of the Imperial system and the establishment of a republican form.
+meaning Autumn Storm (秋の嵐, Aki no Arashi) was a Japanese organization advocating the abolition of the Emperor system and the establishment of a republican form.
 The full name is 反天皇制全国個人共闘・秋の嵐 (Han Tennosei Zenkoku Kojin Kyōtō - Aki no Arashi) meaning Anti-Imperial System National Individuals' Joint Struggle Committee.
 The group was started in 1987 by a radical group of students at Waseda University in Tokyo and street punk rockers.
 They often used street performances to spread their message.

 In 1996 members of Aki no Arashi won a lawsuit against the Tokyo Metropolitan Government for unlawful arrests and battery by Tokyo police.
 The events took place during a series of rallies organized by the group in 1989, after the death of Emperor Showa.